Financial Services and Legacy Systems

-Integration help banks address the reality that consumers have more financial services options than ever before.
-Consumers: expect to conduct their business via mobile banking, have more channels to vent when they’re displeased, are more likely to change banks several times, and are more likely to have relationships with multiple financial services companies at a time.
+Integration helps banks address the reality that consumers have more financial services options than ever before.
+Consumers expect to conduct their business via mobile banking, have more channels to vent on when they’re displeased, are more likely to change banks several times, and are more likely to have relationships with multiple financial services companies at a time.
 Opening core systems and data to third parties via SOA and APIs means financial services companies can find new ways to profit off of their data, create new revenue streams, and form stronger relationships with customers.

 For example, traditional lending takes place between a bank and a customer—there is a direct relationship, and the bank was the only intermediary between a customer wanting a loan and the lender evaluating that request.
 Now there are multiple intermediaries, including loan brokers, mortgage bankers, title companies, appraisers, inspectors, guarantors, and more.
 This industry fragmentation naturally cuts into traditional profit streams, and connectivity lets providers ensure their slice of the pie by direct involvement in more steps in the chain, or through systems speed and efficiency.